Skylark95/chrome-steam-context-menu/README.md

 * Change visible menus with the option to collapse the parent menu when only one option is selected.

 ### Recommended Extensions
-This extention also goes well with the following extensions:
+This extension also goes well with the following extensions:
 * [Enhanced Steam](https://www.enhancedsteam.com/)
 * [Steam Database](https://steamdb.info/extension/)

-Disclamer: I am not the author for either of the above extensions.
+Disclaimer: I am not the author for either of the above extensions.
 Steam Context Menu and other extensions linked on this page are not affiliated with Valve, Steam, or any of their partners.

 ### Screenshots
 #### All options enabled